 The browse methods return a java.util.Enumeration that is used to scan the queue’s messages.
 It may be an enumeration of the entire content of a queue, or it may contain only the messages matching a message selector.

 Messages may be arriving and expiring while the scan is done.
 JMS does not require the content of an enumeration to be a static snapshot of queue content.
 Whether these changes are visible or not depends on the JMS provider.

+A message must not be returned by a QueueBrowser before its delivery time has been reached.

 QueueRequestor